ToroForge-Collective/ToroSDK/README.md

 ## Overview

 The Toronet SDK is a powerful TypeScript library for developers to interact with the Toronet blockchain.
-It provides tools for wallet management, token balance queries, and fiat deposit integration, simplifying blockchain development while ensuring type safety and reliability.
+It provides tools for wallet management, token balance queries, KYC verification, and fiat deposit integration, simplifying blockchain development while ensuring type safety and reliability.

 ---